OpenBMB/BMInf/README.md

 | GPU | NVIDIA GeForce GTX 1060 6GB | NVIDIA Tesla V100 16GB
 | PCI-E |  PCI-E 3.0 x16 |  PCI-E 3.0 x16

+GPUs with compute
-GPUs with the Pascal micro-architecture or newer architecture are supported by BMInf.
+capability 6.1 or higher are supported by BMInf.
 Refer to the [table](https://en.wikipedia.org/wiki/CUDA#GPUs_supported) to check whether your GPU is supported.

 ### Software Requirement